-10. Likewise, DOs who received their AOA board certification prior to 2000 were promised by the AOA it was a "lifetime" certification that would never expire.
-That same promise of a "lifetime" certification was falsely renewed in 2013, when the AOA initiated its Osteopathic Continuous Certification program ("OCC"), as described below, and failed to state that lifetime certification holders would also have to purchase annual membership in the AOA to avoid the invalidation and cancellation of their prior "lifetime" certifications.
+16. In addition, DOs who received their AOA board certification prior to 2000 were promised by the AOA that it was a "lifetime" certification that would never expire.
+That same promise of a "lifetime" certification was falsely renewed in 2013, when the AOA initiated its Osteopathic Continuous Certification program ("OCC"), as described below, and knowingly concealed that lifetime certification holders would also have to purchase annual membership in the AOA to avoid the invalidation and cancellation of their prior "lifetime" certifications.

-11. The AOA's statements that "lifetime" certification holders would be excluded from the requirements of the OCC, while omitting the fact that they would nonetheless be required to purchase annual AOA membership in order to maintain their "lifetime" certifications, were fraudulent statements and violated the NJCFA.
+17. The AOA's statements that "lifetime" certification holders would be excluded from the requirements of the OCC, while omitting the fact that they would nonetheless be required to purchase annual AOA membership in order to maintain their "lifetime" certifications, were intentional, fraudulent statements and violated the NJCFA.